Bhdzhdz/intelligent_robotics_course_project/proposal/README.md

 Some of the problems that could be run into while developing this project are:

 * Is not possible to integrate correctly the ROS system with the robot.
 * It is not possible to integrate the robot with the computer vision system.
 * The robot computer vision system or alternative the infrared sensors, can't provide enough information to the robot to create the map of the environment.

+# References